SAP-archive/teched2021-developer-keynote/drafts/eSteampunk.md

 > Open by showing the Purchase Req management screen, show that when editing a line item, I can freely enter any quantity that I want.

 Lets take the Purchase Requisition management application for example, I've already created a purchase req with a single line item and I can freely change the order quantity to whatever I want.
-But what if I want to implement a custom check, that would check the order quantity against some value.
+But what if I wanted to implement some custom code that would check the order quantity against some value.

 > Go to ADT, show that we are in an eSteampunk system, and that there are released objects available for me to leverage